 Leadership Overview

-SMU has 10 executives leading key functions including strategy, information technology, and finance.
+SMU has 10 executives leading key functions including strategy, operations, finance, and technology.

 Driven by academic excellence, SMU is dedicated to fostering intellectual curiosity and preparing students for impactful careers through comprehensive degree programs and a commitment to research.